oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_vnic_attachment_module.rst

                                                                             </td>
                                                                 <td>
                                             <div>Whether the source/destination check is disabled on the VNIC.
 Defaults to `false`, which means the check is performed.
 For information about why you would skip the source/destination check, see <a href='https://docs.cloud.oracle.com/Content/Network/Tasks/managingroutetables.htm#privateip'>Using a Private IP as a Route Target</a>.</div>
+                                            <div>If you specify a `vlanId`, the `skipSourceDestCheck` cannot be specified because the source/destination check is always disabled for VNICs in a VLAN.
+See <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Vlan'>Vlan</a>.</div>
                                             <div>Example: `true`</div>
                                                         </td>
             </tr>